 When it comes to speeding up your Wix website, it is a two way thing.
-The performance team at Wix are constantly working on improving the speed and user performance of the CMS itself, however, they cannot control what you put on your website.
+The performance team at Wix are constantly working on improving the website speed and user performance of the CMS itself, however, they cannot control what you put on your website.
 This is down to you.
 If you are going to build your Wix website using many of the Wix Apps available adding large image and video files all over your website, it is going to load slower regardless of what Wix do at their end.
-The key thing to remember when it comes to performance and having a fast loading website is, if it does not directly contribute to getting more enquiries or sales (if you are using the Wix Store), then it is not needed.
+The key thing to remember when it comes to performance and having a fast loading website is, if it does not directly contribute to getting more enquiries or converting traffic into sales sales (if you are using the Wix Store), then it is not needed.

 At the same time, core keyword research has to be completed.
 No website owner should just think of a keyword and start using it without knowing the performance.
 A keyword could have high traffic but lots of competition, or no search traffic and low competition.
 Ideally, you want to be using keywords where there is low-medium competition but a significant search usage.